Numerical computation of the half Laplacian by means of a fast convolution algorithm: Introduction

 Section \ref{s:convolution} is devoted to the other crucial point of this paper, namely the use of a fast convolution algorithm \cite{cayamacuestadelahozgarciacervera2022} to compute

-for extremely large values of $M$.
+for extremely large values of $M$ (in this paper, we consider values of $M$ of the order of $\mathcal O(10^7)$, but we have found that values of $M$ of the order of, e.g., $\mathcal O(10^8)$ also execute without problems in our computer).
 Note that the idea of a fast convolution method has been recently used in the context of the fractional Laplacian in \cite{cayamacuestadelahozgarciacervera2022}, for $\alpha\in(0,1)\cup(1,2)$, but in combination with a second-order modification of the midpoint rule, which yields an efficient method, although it is necessary to increase the amount of points, in order to achieve high accuracy.
-However, in our case, we are able to compute \eqref{e:lincombfraclap} exactly, except for infinitesimally small rounding errors.
+However, in this paper, we are able to compute \eqref{e:lincombfraclap} exactly, except for infinitesimally small rounding errors.

-The fast computation of \eqref{e:lincombfraclap} enables us to implement an efficient and accurate pseudospectral method to approximate numerically $(-\Delta)_s^{1/2}u(s)$, which is done in Section \ref{s:implementation}.
-Although, for the sake of completeness, we also consider the case with $u(s)$ periodic of period $\pi$, we mainly focus on the case with $u(s)$ not periodic of period $\pi$.
+The fast computation of \eqref{e:lincombfraclap} enables us to implement an efficient and accurate pseudospectral method to approximate numerically $(-\Delta)_s^{1/2}U(s)$, which is done in Section \ref{s:implementation}.
+We consider first the case with $U(s)$ periodic of period $\pi$, and afterward, the case with $U(s)$ not periodic of period $\pi$, where we put the main focus.
 In order to clarify the implementation details, we offer the actual Matlab \cite{matlab} codes.